frconor-ebook/meditations/_posts/2025-03-04-contrition.md

 Lord, strengthen my will.
 Give me fortitude in the will.
 My desire to be better leads me to use the means more, to savor those means that we\'ve been given, to love them, to thank God for them, to turn to them in all sorts of ways.

 When a sheep falls into a mucky pond, it gets up out of it.
 The pig stays there.
-Love of self and complacency and our own excellence are often so great, that even unconsciously, we can make ourselves the center of the universe.
+"Love of self and complacency and our own excellence are often so great, that even unconsciously, we can make ourselves the center of the universe" (Dan Burke, "The Spirit of Mortification," *Catholic Exchange*, April 10, 2019).

 That\'s what the Pharisee did.
 He was the judge.
 He knew everything.
 His pride blinds him.

 Another Pharisee fasted on the appointed days, but whose heart was so puffed up with pride that his prayer amounted to nothing more than praise of self and scorn for his neighbor, did not have a spirit of humility and contrition and therefore was not justified by God (Luke 18:10-14).

 "Why," says St. Teresa of Avila, "do we shrink from interior mortification---of our ego, our will, our judgment---since this is how every other kind of mortification may become more meritorious and perfect, and may be practiced with greater tranquility and ease?"
-(St. Teresa of Avila, *The Way of Perfection*).
+(St. Teresa of Ávila, *The Way of Perfection*).

 As long as our mortification does not strike at our pride, it remains at the halfway mark, and never really reaches its goal.